Chapter 11:

 Part 4

-The two sat on the subway, just barely making the last train for the evening.
+The two sat on the subway, just barely making the last train.
 Nicolaus checked his phone, reluctant to send Amala a message.
 He couldn’t manage to articulate a proper follow-up, whether it be an apology or not, for the outburst he made.
 (What am I even doing?
 Nothing…nothing makes sense anymore!
 Raquel Childs…maybe I was mistaken.
 Could I ask Vernon…?
 No!
 No way!
 Even if he did know, can I trust him?
 Who can I trust?)
-Nicolaus never craved companionship or sought solace in others’ mere presence, but feeling he’d lost an ally, bore a nostalgic hole deep into Nicolaus heart.
+Nicolaus never craved companionship or sought solace in others’ mere presence, but feeling he’d lost an ally, bore a nostalgic hole deep into his heart.

 “Uh…” Aran began.
 “Thompson, is something bothering you?”